Spaceflight associated neuro-ocular syndrome: Near and long-term actions

+On-orbit human testing

+The privately funded Polaris Dawn space capsule free flight in August–September 2024 is planned to test a novel contact-lens-type interocular-pressure measuring device that will be worn by all four of the astronauts on the planned 5-day mission—"trying to better understand a recently-detected but major concern of space habitation, spaceflight-associated neuro-ocular syndrome."

 Benefits to Earth

 The development of accurate and reliable non-invasive ICP measurement methods for VIIP has the potential to benefit many patients on earth who need screening and/or diagnostic ICP measurements, including those with hydrocephalus, intracranial hypertension, intracranial hypotension, and patients with cerebrospinal fluid shunts.
 Current ICP measurement techniques are invasive and require either a lumbar puncture, insertion of a temporary spinal catheter, insertion of a cranial ICP monitor, or insertion of a needle into a shunt reservoir.